Wildfire Games @ UCSC

 Wildfires are becoming more common.

-As global climates become hotter and drier, communities need tools that help residents and stakeholders shift from reactive to proactive approaches to natural hazards.
-However, resources for wildfire preparation can be complex and difficult to share to those at risk.
+As global climates become hotter and drier, communities need tools that help residents and stakeholders prepare for natural hazards.
+With educational games, players can learn wildfire prevention and evacuation strategies while having fun.

 Objective